peter88213/novxlib-docs/source/fullname.rst

 .. admonition:: <FullName>

    Purpose
-      Defines a full name for a character.
+      Defines a full name for the character.

    Content
       Plain text